serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 ### Skip deployment if files not changed

-Starting now, Serverless will automatically compare you current services files on disk to the remotely uploaded service files of your last deployment.
+Starting now, Serverless will automatically compare you current service files on disk to the remotely uploaded service files of your last deployment.

 A re-deployment is only triggerend if at least one of the files are different.